boi-network12/vestra/README.md

 # Vestra Monorepo

-Welcome to the **Vestra** monorepo!
-This repository brings together the full-stack components of the Vestra project — a modern web and mobile banking solution.
+**Vestra** is a modern full-stack **social media platform** designed for web and mobile.
+It enables people to connect, share, and interact in real time through posts, comments, likes, messaging, and more — all in a secure, responsive, and scalable environment.

+This repository is a **monorepo** containing the web frontend, mobile app, and backend API for Vestra.

-## 📦 Structure
+## 📦 monorepo Structure

 This monorepo contains three main parts: